 Dr Sotiris Moschoyiannis

 He is a co-Investigator (CI) on the SAFRON (Safe Operational Radio Network for mixed-priority communications to trains using a shared architecture) project which is funded by the Department for Transport via Innovate UK under the AIR5 programme.
-Wireless security between on and off train coms devices features prominently in this research.
+Wireless security on communications between on and off train devices features prominently in this research.

 Sotiris is a CI on ERIE (Evolution and Resilience of Industrial Ecosystems), which is a 6-year programme of research funded by EPSRC, under the Complexity Science for the Real World programme.
 It involves Sociology (CRESS), Mathematics, and the Centre for Environmental Strategy (all at Surrey).
 Sotiris leads the path-dependency analysis stream in ERIE and the development of the complex control tool CCTool.